6zHAOyi/6zHAOyi.github.io/content/publication/1-BadPart/index.md

 ---
-title: 'BadPart: Unified Black-box Adversarial Patch Attacks against Pixel-wise Regression Tasks.'
+title: 'BadPart: Unified Black-box Adversarial Patch Attacks against Pixel-wise Regression Tasks'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here